tecartlab/HeadRoom/README.md

 ## Communication

-On startup, HeadRoom will send every second a OSC-broadcast-announcement to the broadcast address (of the newtork the machine resides in) to port 43525.
-The server itself will listen to a different port, indicated inside the broadcast message.
+On startup, HeadRoom will send every second a OSC-broadcast-announcement to the broadcast address (of the newtork the machine resides in) to port 43500.
+The server itself will listen to a different port (default = 43600), indicated inside the broadcast message.

-Assuming the IP-address of the kinectServer is 192.168.1.100, it will send the handshake to 192.168.1.255 / 43525.
+Assuming the IP-address of the kinectServer is 192.168.1.100, it will send the handshake to 192.168.1.255 / 43500.

 > **/ks/server/broadcast** \<kinectid> \<serverID> \<ServerIP> \<ServerListeningPort>

 for example

-> **/ks/server/broadcast** A00363A14660053A 0 192.168.1.100 43522
+> **/ks/server/broadcast** A00363A14660053A 0 192.168.1.100 43600

 every client in the network can respond to this broadcast and send a handshake request back to the HeadRoom: